 Event Change triggering involves three parameters.
 The first, the Nominal voltage, sets a baseline voltage level.
 This is not the same nominal voltage selected by the Abnormal Voltage record type during the two minute countdown.
 The Event Change Nominal voltage is specified by the user, and is not picked by the Scanner.
 The second parameter is the Threshold, in volts.
 The Threshold is added and subtracted to the Nominal to form voltage trip points.
 These trip points are created all the way down to zero volts and up to the maximum Scanner voltage by using multiples of the Threshold.
-For example, a Nominal of 120 and a Threshold of 6 would create trip points at $120 \pm 6 = 114, 126; 120 \pm 2 \times 6 = 108, 132; 120 \pm 3 \times 6 = 102, 138;$ etc.

-The voltage region around the Nominal, but before any trip points (115 to 125 volts in the above example) is the Nominal Band.
+For example, a Nominal of 120 and a Threshold of 6 would create trip points at 120 f 6 = 114; 126; 120 f 2 $\ddagger 6 = 108$; 132; 120 f 3 $\ddagger 6 = 102$; 138; etc. The voltage region around the Nominal, but before any trip points (115 to 125 volts in the above example) is the Nominal Band.
 If the voltage moves from the Nominal Band to cross a trip point, an Event Change is triggered.
 This Event Change continues until the voltage either returns back into the Nominal Band, or moves past another trip point.
 Each time the voltage moves past another trip point, the existing Event Change ends and a new Event Change is triggered.
 The trip points can be visualized as a grid (every 6 volts in the above example) from zero volts to the maximum Scanner voltage, and any time the line voltage crosses a grid line, an Event Change is triggered.
 There is one exception to the previous paragraph.
-The third setting, Holdoff Time, specifies in cycles how long to wait before allowing a new Event Change, if the voltage continues moving in the same direction.
+The third setting, Holdoff Time, specifies in cycles how long to wait before allowing a new Event

+Change, if the voltage continues moving in the same direction.
 This setting is to prevent a slow sag from generating multiple Event Changes.
 For example, consider a Nominal of 120, a Threshold of 6, and a Holdoff Time of 10 cycles.
 The line voltage is 119 volts, and no Event Change has been triggered.
 Now a slow sag occurs.
 The voltage drops to 114 volts, triggering an Event Change.
 The next cycle, the voltage keeps dropping to 110 volts.
 On the third cycle, the voltage drops to 105 volts.
 This would normally cause the Event Change to end and a new one to be triggered, since the voltage crossed another trip point.
 However, with the Holdoff Time set to 10 cycles, no new Event Changes can be triggered for 10 cycles, as long as the voltage continues to drop.
-If the voltage rose past a trip point, the existing Event Change would end and a new one would start.
+If the voltage changed direction and started to rise, then the Holdoff Time would not apply- if the voltage rose past a trip point, the existing Event Change would end and a new one would start.
 The Holdoff Time doesn't prevent Event Change from capturing short events, but keeps a slow voltage change from generating multiple events.